input-output-hk/catalyst-forge/docs/src/concepts/projects.md

     While there's no hierarchical order enforced by Forge, it's against best practices to have projects live at the root of a repository.
     The only exception to this case is where the repository only has a single deliverable.
+    Since the global blueprint at the root of a repository is always unified with project blueprints, trying to configure a project in the global blueprint will result in overlapping values and will cause the parsing process to fail.

 Catalyst Forge does not enforce projects live in any particular folder within the repository.
 Developers are encouraged to organize the repository in whatever way makes sense for them.